5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs

 b.
 Middle School: Expelled students will be assigned to a District-approved program that provides approved courses of study designed to support their academic needs.

 4. Refusal to Participate.
-If a parent or guardian refuses to permit an expelled student to participate in an alternative school, class, or program, the District will have no further obligation to the student, parent, or guardian with regard to providing an alternative school, class, or program.
+If a parent or guardian refuses to permit an expelled student to participate in a District alternative school, class, or program, the District will have no further obligation to the student, parent, or guardian with regard to providing a District alternative school, class, or program.

 B. Academic Credit and Requirements for Successful Participation.